 Alfred Henry Feaver came from what were mostly labouring families with roots in the Isle of Wight (father) and South Wales (mother).
 His parents were George William and Sarah Jane (née Moroney); they married in Pembroke on 18th December 1875.
 Alfred was one of six surviving children, the eldest of whom (Caroline) was the only one born in Wales.
 His older surviving siblings were James W., Sarah J., and Walter Samuel, while his younger siblings were Annie J., and William J.; all were born in Whippingham, Newport, Isle of Wight.
 When George died early at the age of 33, Sarah Jane married another Hampshire man, George Henry Hobbs on 15th October 1893, with whom she bore another three children - Emily, Lily and George Hobbs.

 Alfred's father, George, had also served a term in the Army with the 103rd Regiment (could be 108th), based at Wadden Heights, Plymstock.
+George died of tuberculosis.

 After enlisting for six years as a Militiaman (19th February 1901) into the Hampshire Royal Garrison Artillery, Alfred found himself in Teynham and soon married Annie Maria Worsley on 19th August, 1911.
 That year, Alfred appears in the 2nd April 1911 Census as married and living with his in-laws in Marsh Lane, Teynham; some four months before his actual marriage.
 Bans had been read in St Mary's Church on 30th July, 6th August and 13th August 1911.
 Annie does not appear in the Census at her parent's home.

 A curious but revealing coincidence, separated by several decades, is explained by Annie's grandson: "At the time of her marriage to Alfred, my Gran, Annie Worsley was working as a cook at Hempstead House, Bapchild.
-Now a hotel which hold functions, we recently attended a reception there following the funeral of my cousins husband but no one was aware that over one hundred years earlier she had worked there prior to her marriage to Alfred."
+Now a hotel which holds functions, we recently attended a reception there following the funeral of my cousins husband but no one was aware that over one hundred years earlier she had worked there prior to her marriage to Alfred."
 This is a landmark very familiar to those living locally.

 We are told by her grandson, Eric Lawrence, that "Alf" and "Nancy" (Annie) had no surviving children but suffered the tragedy of still-born twins (thought to be buried to the left side of St. Mary's lych gate in an unmarked grave).
 After the war, Annie was living in Deerton Street, Teynham, where she was married to George Lawrence with whom she raised two children.